wmde/fundraising-banners-until-2022/README.md

     docker-compose up js-serve

-To view the banner inside the proxied German Wikimedia go to [http://localhost:8080/wiki/Wikipedia:Hauptseite?banner=B17WMDE_webpack_prototype](http://localhost:8080/wiki/Wikipedia:Hauptseite?banner=B17WMDE_webpack_prototype).
+The preview server is at http://localhost:8080/

+It will display a selection of banners to preview.
+The preview will be shown inside the proxied German Wikimedia.

-By default, the banner `banner_ctrl` will be loaded.
-To load a different banner, e.g. `banner_var`, add the parameter `&devbanner=banner_var` to the URL.
+To load a different banner than the one you selected, change the `devbanner` parameter in the URL to the new banner name.

 ## Using the compiled JavaScript on CentralNotice

 After the assets are compiled, the `dist` directory contains `.wikitext` files that can be inserted 1:1 in CentralNotice or uploaded via the [upload tool](https://github.com/wmde/banner-toolkit).

-## Banner assets and structure
+## Campaigns, Banner assets and structure
-The files `banner_ctrl.js` and `banner_var.js` are the so-called *[entry points](https://webpack.js.org/configuration/entry-context/)*, the files which will be compiled by [Webpack](https://webpack.js.org) to pure JavaScript code and JavaScript code wrapped in wikitext that can be copied to CentralNotice.
+The file `campaign_info.toml` contains the metadata for all banners and campaigns.
+It'll be used to determine the unique file names of the output and the input files, the so-called *[entry points](https://webpack.js.org/configuration/entry-context/)*.
+Entry points are the local files (configured with the setting `filename`) which will be compiled by [Webpack](https://webpack.js.org) to pure JavaScript code and JavaScript code wrapped in wikitext that can be copied to CentralNotice.
+The CentralNote banner names (which can also be used for the `devbanner` parameter in the preview) come from the `pagename` setting.

-Each entry points includes JavaScript libraries, CSS and HTML templates through `require` statements, which Webpack will then handle according to file type.
+Each entry point includes JavaScript libraries, CSS and HTML templates through `require` statements, which Webpack will then handle according to file type.
 Most assets are shared between the banners.

 ### Creating A/B tests
 The changes to the code depend on which kind of test you are running.